ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 ..
 Attention::
    Skip the HPC-Stack installation if working on a `Level 1 system <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ (e.g., Cheyenne, Hera, Orion, NOAA Cloud).

-**Definition:** :term:`HPC-Stack` is a repository that provides a unified, shell script-based build system and builds the software stack required for the `Unified Forecast System (UFS) <https://ufscommunity.org/>`_ and applications.
+**Definition:** :term:`HPC-Stack` is a repository that provides a unified, shell script-based build system and builds the software stack required for `UFS <https://ufscommunity.org/>`_ applications such as the SRW App.

 Background
 ----------------